 Center for Academic Success and Advising (CASA)

-The Center for Academic Success and Advising supports the entire undergraduate academic program by providing students with writing consultation, subject area peer tutoring, academic coaching, English support for international students, and Supplemental Instruction for select courses.
+The Center for Academic Success and Advising supports the entire undergraduate academic program by providing students with writing consultation, subject area peer tutoring, academic coaching, English support for international students, and Peer-Led Study Sessions (PLSS) for select courses.
 These services are available to all NNU students free of charge.
-In addition, CASA offers courses for credit: University Success, Computer Applications, Mathematics Strategies, English Strategies, Major and Career Explorations, English language acquisition courses, and more.
+In addition, CASA offers courses for credit: University Success, Academic Coaching, Computer Applications, Mathematics Strategies, English Strategies, Major and Career Explorations, English language acquisition courses, and more.
 For a detailed description of these courses, see "Course Descriptions" listed under Study Skills (STSK) and English Language/Writing (ELWR).

 It is the policy of Northwest Nazarene University (NNU) that no qualified persons with disabilities shall, on the basis of disability, be excluded from participation in, denied the benefits of, or otherwise be subjected to discrimination under any of its programs or activities.
 Any qualified student who has a physical or mental impairment which substantially limits one or more of major life activities, such as walking, seeing, hearing, speaking, breathing, learning and/or working, can receive assistance at NNU as provided in Section 504 of the Rehabilitation Act of 1973, and the applicable provisions of the Americans with Disabilities Act of 1990 and the ADA Amendment Acts of 2008.
 The Director of CASA serves as the campus contact for disability-related needs.